kokkos/kokkos.github.io/content/blog/2026-kokkos-fft-v1-release.md

 ---
 authors: ["kokkos-team"]
 title: "Kokkos-FFT v1.0.0 release"
-date: "2026-02-11"
+date: "2026-02-13"
 tags: ["blog"]
 thumbnail: img/blog/2026/kokkos-fft/Taylor_Green_Vortex.png
 ---

 # Kokkos-FFT key features

-We are pleased to announce that [Kokkos-FFT](https://github.com/kokkos/kokkos-fft) v1.0.0 has just been released.
+We are pleased to announce that [Kokkos-FFT](https://github.com/kokkos/kokkos-fft) v1.0.0 has just been released, that is, reaching to the production level.
 Let us recap its key features [1]:

 * A simple interface like [`numpy.fft`](https://numpy.org/doc/stable/reference/routines.fft.html) with in-place and out-of-place transforms:
 Only accepts [Kokkos Views](https://kokkos.org/kokkos-core-wiki/API/core/view/view.html) to make APIs simple and safe.